Do you have an overweight cat? Are you unsure what a healthy body weight is for your cat?

 - Puzzle feeders can also be a great way to slow down eating and provide activity and stimulation.

 - Just as with people, daily activity is an important part of your cats’ weight loss plan.

-- Indoor cats are particularly prone to inactivity, but with a small amount of effort on your part, your cat can start to get more exercise, which comes with the added bonus of being more mentally stimulated as well!
+- Indoor cats are particularly prone to inactivity.
+With a small amount of effort on your part, your cat can start to get more exercise which comes with the added bonus of being more mentally stimulated as well!

-- You can read the AAFP’s “Your Cat’s Environmental Needs” brochure for cat caregivers, which will show you how to set up an engaging environment for your cat to meet their physical and emotional needs.
+- Read the AAFP’s “Your Cat’s Environmental Needs” brochure for cat caregivers, to learn how to set up an engaging environment for your cat to meet their physical and emotional needs.